 There is an increasing need around the country, to connect legal professionals, students and those interested in human rights, with campaigners and advocates working for climate justice.
-Register with us to get involved and support campaigns to Stop Adani, and for climate and environmental justice.
+Register with us to get involved and provide legal support in campaigns to challenge the Adani mine – on site and in the cities, Extinction Rebellion, School Strike and for climate and environmental justice.

 We are often called upon to provide support and legal information for people who are participating in peaceful activism and protest.
 We have provided training to legal and human rights observers, legal education, and written reports into the policing of protest – for environmental and climate justice campaigns across the country.